spicymemeball101/LibertyMP-Launcher/README.md

+# Fork
+This is a fork of the main BeamMP launcher repository.
+The only difference is that it downloads the latest release of [LibertyMP](https://github.com/spicymemeball101/LibertyMP/) rather than the official BeamMP mod.

 # BeamMP-Launcher

 The launcher is the way we communitcate to outside the game, it does a few automated actions such as but not limited to: downloading the mod, launching the game, and create a connection to a server.